AckerlyXu/heima/articles/redis-cache/cache-faq.md

 * These considerations don't mean that you can't store larger values in Redis; you must be aware of the following considerations.
 Latencies will be higher.
 If you have one set of data that is larger and one that is smaller, you can use multiple ConnectionMultiplexer instances, each configured with a different set of timeout and retry values, as described in the previous [What do the StackExchange.Redis configuration options do](#cache-configuration) section.

 ### <a name="cache-benchmarking" id="how-can-i-benchmark-and-test-the-performance-of-my-cache"></a> How can I benchmark and test the performance of my cache?
 * [Enable cache diagnostics](cache-how-to-monitor.md#enable-cache-diagnostics) so you can [monitor](cache-how-to-monitor.md) the health of your cache.
-You can view the metrics in the Azure portal preview and you can also [download and review](https://github.com/rustd/RedisSamples/tree/master/CustomMonitoring) them using the tools of your choice.
+You can view the metrics in the Azure Portal and you can also [download and review](https://github.com/rustd/RedisSamples/tree/master/CustomMonitoring) them using the tools of your choice.
 * You can use redis-benchmark.exe to load test your Redis server.
 * Ensure that the load testing client and the Redis cache are in the same region.
 * Use redis-cli.exe and monitor the cache using the INFO command.